 Children should normally only be sent to school if they are capable of undertaking all school activities.
 If a child has a bout of sickness and/or diarrhoea they must be kept at home for 48 hours.

-If your child uses an inhaler you will be asked to complete a form and expected to ensure that your childs medicines are all up to date.
+If your child uses an inhaler you will be asked to complete a form and provide an asthma plan from your doctors surgery.
+You are responsible to ensure that your childs medicines are all up to date.